Zidruh/Hypermedia-Project/README.md

 The right section of the website is where I have put the main information, like my profile, which contains who I am, my work experience, where I have worked, my role there, and the jobs that I had to do there, and some skills acquired there.
 My education includes what I have studied, when and where, and some extra information which I think is important, like additional titles or if I own a vehicle.

 ### Project Analysis, Visual Design
+I have decided to differentiate both sections by colors.
+I have set the main section background color to white because it is the wider section of the website, and if it had too many colors, it would not look professional.
+Still in the same section, in the titles, I decided to add a small icon that represents the content of each subsection.
+Right under the titles, there is a thin line to indicate the beginning of the subsection’s content.

+The left section of the page has a very light blue background color to indicate that it is a different section, the color contrast between the two sections helps users quickly identify different types of content.
+This section uses the same title format as the main section but does not have the small icon.
+In addition, the content font size is smaller, except for the name.
+All the text content has the same color — a dark blue — so it matches the left side.
+For the font type, I decided to use Roboto, which gives the website a modern and professional appearance, while maintaining legibility.
+Also I decided to use bold text in several parts to highlight the most important content of each subsection.

+Overall, my visual design choices aim to create a clean and professional look that helps recruiters easily read and understand the information while keeping the page visually balanced and modern.

 ### Link to figma project